 Reboot the system to login.

-Install Desktop Environment
+Install a Desktop Environment

 If you need a desktop environment because the application you want to use requires GUI, you can install it as follows.
 Let’s install KDE Desktop using the following commands: